binarykitchen/videomail-for-ninja-forms/readme.txt

 2. Once you have assembled a form and preview it, any browser will ask for webcam access first.

 == Changelog ==
+= 9.0.0 (21 Oct 2025) =
+**Change:**
+* Breaking change: switch to new Videomail API endpoint.

 = 8.3.1 (17 Oct 2025) =
 **Fix**
 * Adds one missing comma :)

 = 8.3.0 (17 Oct 2025) =
 **Improvement**
-* Adds new advanced option "disableFormWhenSubmitting" to increase security during form submissions
+* Adds new advanced option "disableFormWhenSubmitting" to increase security during form submissions.

 **Change:**
 * Defaults that new option "disableFormWhenSubmitting" to false, because plugins overlap with each other.